ianmonteirom/CP2-Edge/README.md

 ## Problemas Encontrados 🤔
 - Ambos DHT22 e o Display conectam no 5V do Arduino
+- O Fotorresistor do Wokwi parece muito diferente do Tinkercad

 ## Link do Projeto no Wokwi
 - https://wokwi.com/projects/395277160338652161